Hotel Arts

 The Hotel Arts is a 44-storey, 483 room luxury hotel on the seafront of Barcelona, in Catalonia, Spain.
 It is operated by Ritz-Carlton.

 History

-Contrary to popular belief, it was not built to service the 1992 Summer Olympics, though its construction was part of the big changes undergone by the city to prepare the Games.
-The hotel opened as a 10-story building in 1992, then closed down to finish the construction project.
+Hotel Arts Barcelona is an ultra-luxury hotel, overlooking Barcelona’s Olympic Marina, and complemented by Frank Gehry’s world-famous El Peix sculpture, the hotel was designed by Bruce Graham of SOM and was built for the 1992 Summer Olympics.
+The hotel opened as a 10-storey building in 1992, then closed for the construction project to be completed.

 The construction was finished in 1994 and it is an example of high-tech architecture.
-It is 154 metres tall and was designed by Skidmore, Owings & Merrill with Colombian-Peruvian architect Bruce Graham as partner in charge.
+It is 154 metres tall, features 483 keys, and was designed by Skidmore, Owings & Merrill with Mr.Graham as partner in charge.
 The design team was led by Senior Architect Miguel Ruano, with Dr Agustí Obiol as local Architect of Record.

+The Hotel Arts was planned to be managed by Ritz-Carlton chain before the Olympics, and opened in 1994 as the first hotel in Europe managed by Ritz-Carlton.